Prisma-Drone-Team/H-CoRE/README.md

 This repository contains tools and configurations for H-CoRE (Heterogeneous Cooperative multi-Robot Execution) framework simulation and hardware deployment integrated with ROS2 Humble in Docker environments.

+## Article
+The description of the single agents' architecture, the software integration, and the validation are described in the following article:

+Simone D’Angelo, Vincenzo Scognamiglio, Francesca Pagano, Alessandro De Crescenzo, Pasquale Merone, Stefano Ciaravino, Alberto Finzi, Vincenzo Lippiello and Riccardo Caccavale "H-CoRE: A Cognitive Framework for Heterogeneous Cooperative Multi-Robot Exploration and Inspection"

+This work is actually submitted and under review at [...]

+## Video
+[...]

 ## Architecture Overview

 The system consists of several modular ROS2 packages divided into agent-specific Docker environments: